 9.1.11 Localization

 Calculating the empirical cross-covariance (sensitivity) between large numbers of parameters and observations from a limited number of realizations will likely result in spurious cross-correlations, and as such, certain parameters will be adjusted when they shouldn’t be.
-To combat this problem, users can employee localization.
+Furthermore, when large numbers of unique (independent) obseravtions are used for history matching, a small ensemble size will almost certaintly not provide enough degrees of freedom to reproduce these data.
+To combat these problem, users can employee localization.
 The term “localization” comes from the Ensemble Kalman filter parlance and refers to only allowing “local” covarainces to inform unmeasured states in a spatially-distributed filtering problem.
 PESTPP-IES supports localization through use of a localization matrix.
 This matrix has rows that are observation names and/or observation group names and columns that are parameter names and/or parameter group names.
-Elements of the matrix are either zero or one.
+Elements of the matrix should range between zero and one.
 Figure 9.1 shows an example localization matrix.
 In this example, a mixture of observation names and an observation group (flx_river) are used for row names and parameter group names are used for the column names.
 The parameter groups “r1” and “w1” are parameters representing future recharge and pumping, respectively.
 In this case, the localization matrix “zeros out” and spurious sensitivity between historical observations and future recharge and pumping.
 If a localization matrix is specified, PESTPP-IES builds up the upgrade matrices for each lambda value sequentially by each row of the localization matrix.

+When applying localization in a history matching problem with large numbers of parameters and observations, users may wish to define a “local” neighbourhood around each observation location where parameters are expected to influence simulated equivalents to observations.
+This, in effect, creates a “local” history matching problem using a subset of adjustable parameters and obseravtions.
+The outcome of this local problem is a great increase in the degrees of freedom of the inverse problem, effectively allowing a small ensemble size to better reproduce large numbers of unique observations.
+In this case, the localization matrix will likely contain one column for each adjustable parameter and each row will be a single observation (location) for point-type observationss.
+If large numbers of parameters are used, then the upgrade calculation process for a given lambda will require as many truncated SVD solves as there are adjustable parameters, which can take considerable wall time.
+To combat this, the localized upgrade solution process in PESTPP-IES has been multithreaded (since each local solve is independent).
+Users can opt to use multiple threads through the ies_num_threads argument.
+Note, the optimal number of threads to use is problem specific, but should not exceed the number of physical cores of the host machine that the master is running on.